nikipoatgit/ussoi_camfeed/README.md

 ## 2. Control API : `ws://<ip>/control/api`

 ### 🎥 Streaming Controls
-All actions are processed by `ServiceManager.java`.
+All actions here are processed by `ServiceManager.java`.
 1. This allows for starting and stopping the video stream.

     * **Stop Streaming**